curioushieu/curioushieu-ed/content/about/index.md

 **Who am I?**

 I grew up in a small town in the San Francisco East Bay.
-As part of an immigrant Vietnamese family, I have always valued survival against all odds.
+As part of a small immigrant Vietnamese family, I have always valued survival against all odds.

 I studied Sociology.
 I learned how to dive deep and ask hard-to-answer questions to unlock potential in others.